 Apple poised to post record quarter as investors look for insight into iPhone demand

-Apple poised to post record quarter as investors look for insight into iPhone demand5 min read .
-Updated: 27 Jan 2022, 05:48 PM IST

 - The tech giant is slated to release October-December results after markets close